The Game (~30 minutes)

 The game follows the story of a fox that meets a number of animals on its quest to save the forest from an impending flood.
-The game puts the player in various positions that can be mapped back to common situations the lives of children with autism, or of their neurotypical peers.
+The game puts the player in various situations that can be mapped to the lives of children with autism, or of their neurotypical peers.

 Share the following link with your students: prism.etc.cmu.edu

 Playing through the game in advance will help the facilitators to guide the children in the event that they need guidance.

 If you do not wish to play through the whole game, click here to watch a complete playthrough of the game on our YouTube channel.

 The Classroom Discussion (~30 minutes)

 The teacher then leads the children through a discussion about moments in the game, based on a discussion framework that was co-created with our subject matter expert.